 Leave contributed to the SLB shall be solely for the use of participating employees who are experiencing a catastrophic illness or injury.
-An employee who is a member of the SLB may request leave from the SLB if the employee experiences a catastrophic illness or injury and the employee has exhausted all paid leave and any applicable compensatory time.
+An employee who is a member of the SLB may request leave from the SLB if the employee experiences a catastrophic illness or injury and the employee has exhausted all paid leave, compensatory time, and Catastrophic Benefits, and will lose compensation.